Skip to content

 A water cascade in the city of Pleven

 This permanent art exhibition in Pleven is home to more than 400 works of art donated by the renowned Bulgarian artist Svetlin Rusev.
 Works in the collection vary between masterpieces by both Bulgarian and foreign artists.
-The exhibition has been occupying its current location since 1984 when Rusev donated 322 works of his collection and added 82 more in 1999.
+The exhibition has occupied its current location since 1984, when Rusev donated 322 works from his collection and added 82 more in 1999.

-The building housing the exhibition was once the public baths that were built in the 1900s.
-It consists of three floors and displays elements of Neo-Byzantine, Neo-Moorish and Ottoman elements in the design.
+The building housing the exhibition, built in the 1900s, was once the city’s public baths.
+It has three floors and displays elements of Neo-Byzantine, Neo-Moorish, and Ottoman design.
 The building served as the city’s public baths until 1970.

-The first floor holds works of best-known Bulgarian artists such as Tsanko Lavrenov and Dechko Uzunov.
-On the second there are works of contemporary Bulgarian painters such as Nikola Manev and also the oldest painting in the gallery; a 17th century work by an unknown French author.
+The first floor holds works of the best-known Bulgarian artists such as Tsanko Lavrenov and Dechko Uzunov.
+On the second floor are works of contemporary Bulgarian painters such as Nikola Manev, and the oldest painting in the gallery is a 17th-century work by an unknown French author.

-The third floor which consists of the towers, there is a collection of works of leading Bulgarian engravers such as llia Beshkov and famous Western European artists such as Pablo Picasso and Francisco Goya.
+On the third floor, which consists of the towers, there is a collection of works by leading Bulgarian engravers such as Lia Beshkov and famous Western European artists such as Pablo Picasso and Francisco Goya.

-Even though the Ivan Radoev Drama and Puppet Theater was established in 1919 in the heart of the city of Pleven, its history goes way back to 1869 to the years of Bulgarian Revival when the people of Pleven were thirsty for cultural events and theatrics.
-The rooms of the St. Nicholas school witnessed events of world-renowned plays such as The Outcasts by Vazov, Othello by Shakespeare and the Government Inspector by Gogol were staged.
+Even though the Ivan Radoev Drama and Puppet Theatre was established in 1919 in the heart of the city of Pleven, its history goes way back to 1869 to the years of the Bulgarian Revival when the people of Pleven were thirsty for cultural events and theatrics.
+The rooms of the St. Nicholas school witnessed events of world-renowned plays such as The Outcasts by Vazov, Othello by Shakespeare and The Government Inspector by Gogol.

-The first professional theater company was founded in 1907 by Matey Ikonomov.
-The current building of the theater was designed and built from 1893 to 1895.
-The interior of the theater was designed in Traditional European urban style of the end of the 19th century.
-Since 1997, the theater has been expanding its activity through the unveiling of a “Puppet Stage” continuing the traditions of the no longer existing State Puppet Theater of Pleven.
+Matey Ikonomov founded the first professional theatre company in 1907.
+The current building was designed and built from 1893 to 1895.
+At the end of the 19th century, the theatre’s interior was designed in the traditional European urban style.
+Since 1997, the theatre has been expanding its activities by unveiling a “Puppet Stage,” continuing the traditions of the no longer existing State Puppet Theatre of Pleven.

-The theater is open from Monday to Friday from 9 am to 7 pm.
+The theatre is open from 9 am to 7 pm, Monday to Friday.

-This large park and protected area is located in the south of Pleven, in the karst valley of the river Touchenitsa.
+This large park and protected area is located south of Pleven, in the karst valley of the river Touchenitsa.
 The park has been carved and shaped by the forces of nature.
-For centuries, the river has been cutting through the limestone rocks of the valley forming a small gorge with parallel vertical cliffs.
+For centuries, the river has been cutting through the limestone rocks of the valley, forming a small gorge with parallel vertical cliffs.

-The natural canyon is rich in diverse Bulgarian and Balkan unique flora and fauna with many birds and mammals that are included in the Red Book of Bulgaria.
+The natural canyon is rich in diverse Bulgarian and Balkan flora and fauna, including many birds and mammals in the Red Book of Bulgaria.
 Fossils of prehistoric animals and creatures can still be seen in the limestone.
-The decline of the ocean levels during the millennia has also left its mark on the valley, shaping rocks and caves.
+The decline of ocean levels over the millennia has also left its mark on the valley, shaping rocks and caves.

-The ruins of the Roman fortress of Storgosia are located in the park.
-There are ponds and reservoirs with boats and pedalos, a swimming pool, hotels, cafés, restaurants and playgrounds.
-Kaylaka is perfect for different sorts of outdoor activities such as cycling, kayaking, rock climbing and fishing.
+The park includes the ruins of the Roman fortress of Storgosia.
+It also has ponds and reservoirs with boats and pedalos, a swimming pool, hotels, cafés, restaurants, and playgrounds.
+Kaylaka is perfect for outdoor activities such as cycling, kayaking, rock climbing, and fishing.

 Where to eat in Pleven?